sensu/sensu-docs-legacy/source/docs/0.22/checks.md

   : The time to live (TTL) in seconds until check results are considered stale.
     If a client stops publishing results for the check, and the TTL expires, an event will be created for the client.
-The check `ttl` must be greater than the check `interval`, and should accomodate time for the check execution and result processing to complete.
+The check `ttl` must be greater than the check `interval`, and should accommodate time for the check execution and result processing to complete.
 For example, if a check has an `interval` of `60` (seconds) and a `timeout` of `30` (seconds), an appropriate `ttl` would be a minimum of `90` (seconds).